gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 14. Caching Strategy

+Read heavy caching strategies

 1. Read-Cache-Aside - Application queries the cache.
 If the data is found, it returns the data directly.
 If not it fetches the data from the SoR (store-of-record), stores it into the cache, and then returns.
 2. Read-Through - Application queries the cache, cache service queries the SoR if not present and updates the cache and returns.

+Write heavy caching strategies

-3. Write-Around - Application writes to db and to the cache.
+1. Write-Around - Application writes to db and to the cache.
-4. Write-Behind / Write-Back - Application writes to cache.
+2. Write-Behind / Write-Back - Application writes to cache.
 Cache is pushed to SoR after some delay periodically.
-5. Write-Through - Application writes to cache, cache service immediately writes to SoR.
+3. Write-Through - Application writes to cache, cache service immediately writes to SoR.

 ![](cache-strategy.png)